19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ### Interruption

-If a short rest is interrupted by [Combat](../Combat/Combat.md) or similar, the PCs regain 1d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) for every [Delve Round](Round.md#Delve%20Round) that past prior to the interruption.
+If a short rest is interrupted, the PCs regain 1d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) for every [Delve Round](Round.md#Delve%20Round) that past prior to the interruption.

 ## Long Rest